 Is There Vegan Quark?

 Yes, there are a lot of vegan quark alternatives nowadays in many European countries.
-Some popular brands that produce plant-based dairy products are Alpro (Go On), Provamel, Sojade, Simply V, Harvest Moon, Made with Luve, and Isola Bio.
+Some popular brands that produce plant-based dairy products are Alpro, Provamel, Sojade, Simply V, Harvest Moon, and Isola Bio.
 These could be bought in the local supermarkets and organic supermarkets.
-Some supermarkets also carry their house brand versions of vegan and dairy-free quark such as Lidl, Jumbo, Albert Heijn, and Ekoplaza if you are in the Netherlands.
+Some supermarkets also carry their house brand versions of vegan and dairy-free quark.

-If you live in other countries, you can just ask around if they are available in your local supermarkets, or you can make your own vegan quark from any plant-based quark of your choice with this 1-ingredient recipe that is done in 3 minutes!
+If you live in other countries, you can just ask around if they are available in your local supermarkets, or you can make your own vegan quark from any plant-based quark of your choice with this 1-ingredient recipe!

 Ingredient